 During the wildfire-risk season, it is required that you check burn restrictions before you ignite a fire in the woods or within one thousand feet (approx. 300 metres) of the woods.

 "Woods" means forest land and rock barren, brush land, dry marsh, bog or muskeg.

 The wildfire-risk season is now from March 15th-October 15th (both dates included).

 In counties coloured red on the burnsafe map (designated "no burn") open fires are not permitted.
-This includes licensed private, municipal and provincial campgrounds.

 In counties coloured yellow on the burnsafe map (designated as "restricted") domestic brush burning is permitted ONLY between 7pm and 8am.